Yandex Cloud

 gRPC API

-2. Click the name of your cluster and open the Backups tab.
+3. Click the cluster name and select the Backups tab.

 The service will start creating a backup without an additional confirmation.